javimoral/dotfiles/README.md

 ### Highlight groups

-While configuring `indent-blankline` I've stumbled upon Highlight gruops, a way of configuring the presentation of the text.
+While configuring `indent-blankline` I've learned about Highlight gruops, a way of configuring the presentation of the text.